 She elaborated that there are 6 reasons why change programs fail.

-Failure occurs when effective communication hasn’t taken place regarding the disruption.
+Failure occurs when effective communication hasn’t taken place regarding the change management.
 Sometimes decisions are made at the top and not communicated properly to the employees.

-Priya observed that organizations are recognizing that internal influencers can also play a role when it comes to communicating disruption.
+Priya observed that organizations are recognizing that internal influencers can also play a role when it comes to communicating change or disruption.

 Unclear objectives and lack of performance measures are also core reasons why communicating disruption effectively can fall flat.